Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: Conclusion

+In this paper, we investigated the thermodynamic behavior of charged rotating accelerating AdS black holes.
+First, we explored the impact of angular momentum, electric charge and string tension on thermodynamic quantities.
+We found that the temperature is a decreasing (an increasing) function of the angular momentum and electric charge (string tension).
+The total mass is an increasing function of these three parameters.
+Regarding the entropy, we observed that increasing the angular momentum and string tension lead to increasing of entropy, whereas the electric charge has an opposite effect.
+Studying the effects of these parameters on thermal stability/instability of the system, we noticed that the regions of stability decrease as the angular momentum and electric charge (string tension) decrease (increases).

+Then, we considered the cosmological constant as a thermodynamic pressure and investigated the possibility of van der Waals-like phase transition for these black holes.
+We extracted the critical quantities and found that the critical volume is an increasing (a decreasing) function of the angular momentum and electric charge (string tension).
+Whereas, the opposite behavior is observed for the critical temperature and pressure.

-Finally, we defined a thermodynamical cycle for this black hole solution and obtained its efficiency.
-Studying the effects of black hole's parameters on the engine's efficiency led to the following interesting results;
+Finally, by considering the charged accelerating black holes as working substances, we studied the holographic heat engine by using a rectangle heat cycle in the $P-V$ plot.
+Investigating the black hole heat engine efficiency and comparing its results with the Carnot efficiency led to the following interesting results:

-i) the efficiency is a decreasing function of acceleration.
+I) The efficiency (the ratio $\frac{\eta}{\eta _{C}}$) is an increasing (a decreasing) function of the angular momentum and electric charge.
+The condition $\frac{\eta}{\eta _{C}} < 1$ will be satisfied for all values of these two parameters.